 Yunnan, PR China

-Yunnan Province, south of the Yun Mountains, in the extreme southwest of PR China, houses an exceptionally rich biological diversity within its land area of 396,790 km2.
-It is the eighth largest province of the country, bordered to the south and west by Lao PDR, Myanmar, and Viet Nam.
+Yunnan Province, south of the Yun Mountains, in the extreme southwest of PRC, is home to an exceptionally rich biological diversity within its land area of 396,790 km.2 It is the eighth largest province of the country, bordered to the south and west by Lao PDR, Myanmar, and Viet Nam.

 The mountainous nature of the province limits cultivable land to 10.6% of the total, yet farmers compose 80–95% of the labor force.
 Cultivation is intensive.
 Terraced farmlands encircle the hills and mountains and traverse the smaller areas of river basins and floodplains.
 Apart from subsistence crops, Yunnan grows rice, wheat, and other grains as major cash crops.